-Courses which meet the requirements for General Education for the Associate Degree, CSU Certification and the Intersegmental General Education Transfer Curriculum (IGETC) are identified after each course description.
-The California Articulation Number (CAN) is included below the course title.
+Courses which meet the requirements for General Education for the Associate Degree, CSU GE and the Intersegmental General Education Transfer Curriculum (IGETC) are identified after each course description.
 The CSU and UC indicators are also included after the course description and mean that these courses transfer for at least elective credit to these two public systems of higher education in California.